visiongaiatechnology/vgtos/README.md

 Justitia's Verdict: Statutory EU law overrides any viral "Copyleft" claims that attempt to restrict the interoperability of independent proprietary assets.

+The SAS Institute Ruling (ECJ C-406/10)
+This ruling is the ultimate defense against "GPL-Infection" claims.
+The European Court of Justice ruled that:

+Functionality is not Copyrightable: Neither the functionality of a program nor the programming language itself constitutes a copyrightable expression.

+The "API-Logic" Exception: The logic of an interface (such as add_action or apply_filters) belongs to the public domain of technical principles, not to the copyright holder of the host system.

+Interoperability Sovereignty: An independent program may observe, study, and test the functions of another program to achieve interoperability without infringing on copyright.

 Why this matters for VGT OS
 By utilizing the VGT Universal Bridge, we create a clean architectural separation.
 Your business logic resides in an encrypted vault, while the bridge handles the communication via unprotectable interfaces.
 This architecture is not just a "workaround"—it is the technical implementation of European Software Law.